Cursive: English

 Cursive writing was used in English before the Norman Conquest.
 Anglo-Saxon charters typically include a boundary clause written in Old English in a cursive script.
 A cursive handwriting style—secretary hand—was widely used for both personal correspondence and official documents in England from early in the 16th century.

-Cursive handwriting developed into something approximating its current form from the 17th century, but its use was neither uniform, nor standardized either in England itself or elsewhere in the British Empire.
+Cursive handwriting developed into something approximating its current form from the 17th century, but its use was neither uniform, nor standardised either in England itself or elsewhere in the British Empire.
 In the English colonies of the early 17th century, most of the letters are clearly separated in the handwriting of William Bradford, though a few were joined as in a cursive hand.
-In England itself, Edward Cocker had begun to introduce a version of the French ronde style, which was then further developed and popularized throughout the British Empire in the 17th and 18th centuries as round hand by John Ayers and William Banson.
+In England itself, Edward Cocker had begun to introduce a version of the French ronde style, which was then further developed and popularised throughout the British Empire in the 17th and 18th centuries as round hand by John Ayers and William Banson.

 Cursive writing in the United Kingdom

-Today there is no standardised teaching script stipulated in the various national curriculums for schools in the United Kingdom, only that one font style needs to be used consistently throughout the school.
+Today there is no standardised teaching script stipulated in the various national curricula for schools in the United Kingdom, only that one font style needs to be used consistently throughout the school.
 In both the cursive and the continuous cursive writing styles, letters are created through joining lines and curve shapes in a particular way.
 Once pupils have learnt how to clearly form single letters, they are taught how single letters can be joined to form a flowing script.

 Characteristics of cursive and continuous cursive scripts: